earnx-stake/EarnX-Moonbeam/README.md

 5. /xxxxxr:  .

 You need to use the /set command to associate the id num (1 to 5) to your wallet addresses, so you can refer them on other bot commands.

+## Lottery rules

+Each EarnX delegator with a minimum of 100 GLMR delegation will receive a ticket number to participate in the weekly prize of 100 GLMR.
+The winner will be announced every saturday on the EarnX-Moonbeam bot.
+The winner will receive the tx hash of the transaction on monday.